jdy3/trade-capture-system/docs/test-fixes-template.md

 - Solution: Updated testUpdateTrade() to mock amendTrade() rather than saveTrade() and verify amendTrade() is called
 - Impact: Ensures testUpdateTrade accurately tests the updateTrade endpoint

+fix(test): TradeControllerTest - Fixed ID validation for updateTrade endpoint

+- Problem: testUpdateTradeIdMismatch was failing with 200 expecting 400
+- Root Cause: Controller was automatically overriding tradeDTO.tradeId with URL path parameter, making ID mismatch validation impossible
+- Solution: Added validation logic to controller method to check for null tradeId and mismatch between URL and body tradeIds before processing
+- Impact: Enables proper ID mismatch handling and maintains data integrity for the updateTrade endpoint

+Note(s): Prevents silent data correction issues and follows REST API best practices by rejecting incorrect data rather than auto-filling missing fields.

+There are other potential data integrity issues with the current approach as it silently corrects incomplete data, with no feedback to the client about the problem.
+REST API best practice is for missing required fields to be rejected, not auto-filled.

+Recomend validation for missing IDs to be added to the controller method and service layer for trade amendment.